-Apple cider isn’t as obvious of an avoidable beverage, but pregnant women do need to steer clear if it is unpasteurized.
+Apple cider isn’t as obvious as an avoidable beverage, but pregnant women do need to steer clear if it is unpasteurized.
 Pasteurization is the process of heating liquid or food to the point of killing all of the bacteria within it.

 Before you consume turkey or any other poultry, you need to make sure it is cooked properly.
 The turkey should be cooked until it reaches at least 160 degrees in the thickest part of the thigh, but it is even better if it is cooked to 180 degrees.

 Unpasteurized Soft Cheese

 If you’re heading to someone else’s house for Thanksgiving, you’ll need to avoid stuffing if it is being prepared inside the turkey.
 Why?
 Because the turkey cavity doesn’t get hot enough to kill bacteria.
 Thankfully, you can enjoy stuffing if it is cooked separately as a side dish, just make sure it is heated to at least 160 degrees.

-Don’t forget to wash vegetables prior to preparing your meal!
+Don’t forget to wash vegetables before preparing your meal!
 Regardless of pregnancy, you should wash vegetables to ensure you are removing dirt and bacteria.